hhallez/DeepPiCarJohn/README.md

+All credits go to: https://github.com/dctian/DeepPiCar By dctian Just needed to reupload for a school work

 #### [DeepPiCar Series](https://towardsdatascience.com/tagged/deep-pi-car)

 # DeepPiCar — Part 1: How to Build a Deep Learning, Self Driving Robotic Car on a Shoestring Budget